Day 1: May 12th | Afternoon

 Day 2: May 13th | Afternoon

 – International cooperation for a resilient Europe: priorities and opportunities.
-Mattias Verstuyft (ePIXfab)
+Mattias Verstuyft (ePIXfab/ UGent)

 Mattias Verstuyft got his master thesis in theoretical physics at the University of Ghent in 2016, after which he did a PhD in silicon photonics at the Photonics Research Group in Ghent University under prof. Bart Kuyken.
 After managing several EU funded photonics projects with industrial and academic partners (through ActPhast and PhotonHub Europe), he started working as the technical coordinator of ePIXfab – the European silicon photonics alliance – where he handles day-to-day operations, coordinates trainings and other activities, and advocates on behalf of its members and the silicon photonics community at large.